ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

 * **Constraint Verification:**
   * `process_checkpoint_range`: makes sure that the blocks in the checkpoint range have an unbroken chain of previous block hashes.
-* **Contextual Verification:**
-  * *Not Required:* Verifying a chain of blocks against its checkpoints confirms that the network considers those blocks valid.
-(Strictly, that the network considered those blocks valid, up to and including the time when those checkpoints were created.)
-* **In-Memory Chain Updates:**
-  * The checkpoint verifier uses an internal queue of blocks to store the simple height and hash context it requires for verification.
-  * *As Above*: Although the checkpoint verifier does not require any external context, Zebra needs to maintain enough context to verify the first non-checkpoint block.
-  * Since there is only ever a single checkpoint chain, Zebra does not need to keep any previous contexts, until it is processing the last 100 checkpoint blocks.
-  * Note: If any context fields are only used to verify blocks within the checkpoint range, then Zebra does not need to keep that context.
-(For example, sprout-only context.)
-* **Chain Tip Updates:**
-  * *Not Required:* Since there is only a single chain, the main chain tip is the unique tip.
-As each checkpoint is verified, it implicitly becomes the main tip.
-* **Main Chain Disk Updates:**
-  * *As Above*: Any large context that is required to verify the first non-checkpoint block needs to be stored to disk.
-* **Chain Pruning:**
-  * *Not Required:* Since Zebra does not keep previous chain contexts until the last 100 checkpoint blocks, it will never need to prune any old contexts.
-The earliest checkpoint context will be pruned after the first non-checkpoint block is verified.
-(Since there is only one checkpoint chain, there are no side-chains to prune.)

 ## Chain Context
 [chain-context]: #chain-context